Attractive people, not so attractive personalities.

 Eye Catch: Featuring a logo containing a version of the series title branded on the girls' bodies, in episode order (the first six has them on their uniforms, the last six in bikinis): Yozora's right thigh, Sena's right breast, Kobato's back, Maria's forehead, the underside of Rika's left leg, Yukimura's midriff, Kobato's right hand, the center of Maria's white one-piece swimsuit, Rika's right buttcheek, Yukimura's left palm, Sena's left sideboob, and post-haircut Yozora's right shoulder.

-Face Palm: Kodaka does one in episode 3 at the pool, after he defuses a confrontation between 3 guys and Sena.
+Face Palm: Kodaka does one in Episode 3 at the pool, after he defuses a confrontation between three guys and Sena.
 She then stops them from leaving, only to continue insulting them, and having to save her yet again.

 Face of a Thug: Kodaka.
 This makes makes his classmates confuse him for a delinquent.
 Even, or rather, especially by his greatest fan.
 He's well aware of this, and when necessary, he's perfectly capable of exploiting it.